In 2012, I became an intravenous substance user.

 But I was extremely timid in the new environment, and I could hardly talk to either my fellow students or teachers.
 I became isolated and lonely, and I stopped talking to my friends from elementary.
 I quit basketball, my lifelong passion, and I also quit trying at school.
 I eventually convinced my parents to let me switch schools two years later in 2007, but I had already started using substances to deal with my anxiety and depression.

 At first, I drank alcohol and smoked cannabis.
 Then, within months, I was using mushrooms and LSD.
 A few months later, I was using MDMA, amphetamines, and cocaine.
 To maintain my dependency, I stole money from my parents.
 In addition, I pawned many of their belongings, including most of my dad’s expensive music equipment.

 By 2012, I had relapsed after several detox and treatment attempts.
 My continued substance use was fueled by my growing shame.
 I had dropped out of high school years earlier, I couldn’t hold down a job, and my ability to maintain meaningful relationships was nonexistent.
 Every day, I was desperate to change the way I felt.
 If Leah had offered to share needles on the day I first injected, needles she could have also shared with someone else, I probably would have said yes.
-Thanks to a needle exchange, we both used new ones.
+Thanks to a harm reduction clinic, we both used new ones.